Anjou, Quebec: Federal and provincial elections

 The entire borough is located within the federal riding of Honoré-Mercier, and within the provincial electoral district of Anjou–Louis-Riel.
+It is represented in the House of Commons by Éric St-Pierre of the Liberal Party and in the National Assembly by Karine Boivin Roy of Coalition Avenir Québec.

 Borough council

-Following the 2021 Montreal municipal election, the current borough council consists of the following councilors:
+Following the 2021 Montreal municipal election, the current borough council consists of the following councillors:

 Demographics

 Education

 The Centre de Service Scolaire de la Pointe-de-l'Île operates French-language public schools.
 The secondary school is the École secondaire d'Anjou.